pooriaaskarim/resume/README.md

 ---

-_This repository hosts the LaTeX source and rendered PDF of my professional resume,
+_This repository hosts the LaTeX source and rendered PDF of my resume,
 updated as work evolves._